General Motors (NYSE:GM) automobile business in China has sold more vehicles than any other markets in the world.

 The chart above shows the breakdown of GM automotive revenue into several regions such as the GMNA, GMI and GME.

-Without doubt, GM North America (GMNA) took up the lion’s share of automotive revenue, contributing close to 90% of sales at $26 billion to automotive revenue as of Q1 2020.
+Without doubt, GM North America (GMNA) took up the lion’s share of automotive revenue, contributing close to 90% of sales at $29 billion to automotive revenue as of Q3 2020.

-As of 1Q 2020, GMNA’s revenue of $26 billion represents a year over year decline of around 6%.
-Sequentially, GM managed to increase GMNA revenue by roughly 14% from the 4Q19 quarter.
+As of 3Q 2020, GMNA’s revenue of $29 billion represents a year over year increase of around 3%.
+Sequentially, GM managed to increase GMNA revenue by more than 100% from the previous quarter.

-Weak demand for GM’s automotive products did not just occurred in North America region.
+Weak demand for GM’s automotive products did not just occur in the North American region.
 GM International also saw the same trend in which a slumping revenue has occurred for the past 5 years between 2015 and 2020.
-GM reported an automotive revenue of only $3.3 billion from international regions in 1Q 2020 compared to $3.85 billion in the corresponding quarter a year ago, representing a year over year decline of 15% or 26% if measured sequentially.

 Ratio of GM’s Automotive Revenue to Total Revenue

-The chart above shows the ratio of automotive revenue to total revenue expressed in percentage.
+The chart above shows the ratio of GM’s automotive revenue to total revenue expressed in percentage.

 GM’s Automotive Revenue Sequential Growth